Residential Load Calculation Walkthrough (NEC Art. 220)

 What are noncoincident loads under NEC 220.60?

-Noncoincident loads (NEC 220.60) refer to two or more loads that are interlocked in such a way that they cannot all operate at the same time.
+Noncoincident loads (NEC 220.60) refer to two or more loads that are unlikely to be used simultaneously.
 The most common example is a central heating and air-conditioning system.
-When performing load calculations, you only need to include the larger of the noncoincident loads, not both.
+When performing load calculations, you generally include only the larger of the noncoincident loads rather than summing both, unless the code or the installation requires otherwise.

 Primary Sources